slowernews/wisdom-tldr/README.md

 Social inadequacy AKA creepiness is based on unpredictability.

 > *'Conversational stubbornness.
 LET GO.
 Top performers are pros at both leading conversations and going with the conversational flow.
 Just get out of your head and become more situationally aware, always looking for external catalysts.'*

+===
+###On listening and speaking

+Speak less, listen more.

+> *'Listen to many, speak to a few.' -- William Shakespeare*

+> *'People don’t listen, they just wait for their turn to talk.' -- Chuck Palahniuk*

+> *'You don't always have to get the last word.
+Make your point and leave it that way.'*

+> *'Bad liars should speak as little as possible.'*

+Be humble, learn to listen.

+> *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

+> *'Arguing as you're right.
+Listening as you're wrong.'*

+> *'You can never be sure who you are dealing with.
+A man who is of little importance and means today can be a person of power tomorrow.'*

+> *'Judge a man by his questions, not by his answers.'*

+> *'Learn to listen to predict a collapse.'*

+And learn how to talk to people.

+> *'Get better asking questions.
+They are more important than answers.'*

+> *'Rambling and not smiling are 2 things to get better speaking to anybody.'*